Compagnie du Congo pour le Commerce et l'Industrie: Other activities

 To raise capital, in January 1899 Thys founded the Compagnie internationale pour le commerce et l’industrie (CICI), soon after renamed the Banque d'Outremer.

-Its main shareholders were CCCI, the Société Générale de Belgique and the Banque de Paris et des Pays-Bas.
+Its main shareholders were CCCI, the Société Générale de Belgique and the French Banque de Paris et des Pays-Bas.

 The Société Générale gradually took control of the Banque d'Outremer, and thus of CCCI.

 In 1928 the Société Générale, which had absorbed the Banque d'Outremer, made the CCCI its main holding company in the Congo.

 By the 1950s the CCCI owned shares in companies that produced palm oil, coffee, tea, cocoa, rubber and cattle throughout the Congo.

 It controlled Forminière, the only diamond producer in the colony, and had a large indirect share of the tin producer Géomines.

 The CCCI had a large share of the Compagnie du Chemin de Fer du Bas-Congo au Katanga (BCK), owner of the railway from Port Franqui (Ilebo) on the Kasai River to Elizabethville (Lubumbashi) in Katanga, and of the BCK's mining subsidiary the Compagnie Miniere du BCK.

 In 1957 the CCCI held large or controlling interests in the Banque du Congo Belge, Compagnie du Katanga, Comité National de Kivu, which controlled mining and agricultural concessions in Kivu Province, the Compagnie Maritime Belge, the Société des Chemins de Fer Vicinaux du Congo (VICICONGO), which ran the northern railways, the Chantier Naval et Industriel du Congo (CHANIC), which built river boats, and the Compagnie Cotonniere Congolaise (COTONCO).

 Associated businesses were involved in a wide range of other activities, including agriculture and mining, manufacturing, power generation and banking.

 Its parent, the Société Génerale, also held large or controlling shares of BCK, UMHK, Compagnie du Katanga, Forminière (diamonds) and Société minière du Bécéka.